 Butternut Sweet Potato Casserole

-Our Healthy Italian Butternut Sweet Potato Casserole is totally delicious!
-When you combine butternut squash, sweet potatoes, carrots, pancetta, and rosemary into this Italian sweet potato casserole, you get a healthy side dish that will ‘wow’ your guests!
+Our Butternut Sweet Potato Casserole is a simple recipe that will wow your guests.
+When you combine butternut squash, sweet potatoes, carrots, pancetta, and rosemary into this Italian-version veggie casserole, you get a delicious side dish.
 Nothing fancy or trendy, just an easy flavorful butternut sweet potato casserole that melts-in-your-mouth with every bite!

-This Healthy Italian Butternut Sweet Potato Casserole, for example, can be prepared the night before in one baking dish and in a matter of minutes.ย
+This Butternut Sweet Potato Casserole, for example, can be prepared the night before in one baking dish and in a matter of minutes.

 How To Make This Italian Butternut Sweet Potato Casserole…

-1. Simply toss all the vegetables, along with seasonings, rosemary, pancetta, onions, and extra virgin olive oil into the baking dish.
+1. Grab a Baking Dish.
+Simply toss all the vegetables, along with seasonings, rosemary, pancetta, onions, and extra virgin olive oil into the baking dish.

 2. Mix everything to combine, and into the oven, it goes!